JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 MutableFoo(2, 4)
 ```

-Note that the syntax `mfoo.a = 2.345` is only shorthand, and internally the `setproperty!` function is called.
+Note that the syntax `mfoo.a = 2.345` is equivalent to `setproperty!(mfoo, :a, 2.345)`.

 ```@raw html
 <div class = "info-body">
 <header class = "info-header">Type unions</header><p>
 ```

-A type union is a special abstract type that includes as objects all instances of any of its argument types, constructed using the special `Union` keyword.
+A type union is a special abstract type that includes all instances of any of its argument types.
+Type unions can be constructed using the `Union` keyword.

 ```jldoctest structs
 julia> AbstractFoo = Union{Foo, MutableFoo}